Chris Conley (musician): Sexual misconduct allegations

-In May 2021, Conley was accused of sexual misconduct and child grooming by a male fan of his whom Conley met at age 12.
+In May 2021, Conley was accused of sexual misconduct and grooming by a fan of his.
 Among the allegations included claims that Conley sent unsolicited nude photographs and manipulated his fandom to lure him into a relationship.
 Conley admitted to "making an unacceptable number of inappropriate missteps causing irreversible harm" and said "I am truly ashamed and embarrassed by my abhorrent behavior."
-Equal Vision Records, which released Saves the Day and 9, stated "We are working diligently to uncover the truth behind what happened and our actions moving forward will reflect what we are able to find."
+Equal Vision Records, which released the band's first two and latter two albums, stated "We are working diligently to uncover the truth behind what happened and our actions moving forward will reflect what we are able to find."